arunranga/PostYesBills/README.md

 2. JS for React makes request to "/index/bills"
    accept: application/json

-3. Returned JSON is array of bill_object
+3. Returned JSON is array of bill_object_brief

-4. bill_object is text + attributes, such as:
+4. bill_object_brief is text + attributes, such as:
+ 1. title
+ 2. summary_text
+ 3. bill_number

+5. If/when user clicks on a Bill on the index page, they're taken to the Bill Landing Page with a request of the sort   /bills/&bill_number>.
+This returns a bill_object_expanded with text + attributes
  1. title
  2. text
  3. bill_number